Martin Nystrand: Research on Writing

 Nystrand’s theory of writing posits that written communication is governed by reciprocity between writers and readers, and his model outlines the textual "moves" that writers make vis-à-vis readers in order to initiate and sustain their interaction.
-Because Nystrand’s theory is based on reciprocity between writer and reader and a dialogic conception of meaning, it differs fundamentally from Grice’s cooperation model of communication, as well as rhetorical conceptions and models of writing which seek to explain writing in terms of effects writers seek to have on readers.
+Since Nystrand’s theory is based on reciprocity between writer and reader and a dialogic conception of meaning, it differs fundamentally from Grice’s cooperation model of communication, as well as rhetorical conceptions and models of writing which seek to explain writing in terms of effects writers seek to have on readers.

 His research on writing examines how writer-reader interaction shapes writers’ writing processes and development.
 Nystrand’s social-interactive model of writing, in which text meaning is neither (a) found in the writer’s intentions, which, according to cognitive models of writing, the writer "translates" into text, nor (b) embodied in the text itself, as proposed in such formalist accounts of exposition as Olson’s doctrine of autonomous text.
 Rather, texts are said merely to have a potential for meaning, which is realized only in use, for example, when a text is read (even by the writer).

 This meaning is dynamic, which is to say, it evolves over the course of reading, a view consistent with Bakhtin, Fish, and Rommetveit; it is not exactly the same from reader to reader or even from reading to reading; and it is entwined with the cultural and ideational assumptions readers bring to the text.
 This is not to say that readers completely determine the meaning of the text; instead, whatever meaning is achieved is a unique configuration and interaction of what both writer and reader bring to the text.
 Because meaning is not encoded in the text itself, writers do not achieve explicitness by saying everything in autonomous texts.
 The writer’s problem in being explicit is not saying everything—a sure-fire recipe for being tedious and boring.
 Indeed, the writer’s problem is knowing just which points need to be elaborated and which can be assumed.
 This in turn depends on what readers already know, or more specifically on what the writer and reader share.
 Explicitness is consequently not a text phenomenon but rather a social-interactive, or dialogic one.
 Hence, skilled writers anticipate what Bakhtin terms "responsive understanding" at each point of their composing.